trepichio/trepichio.github.io/README.md

 ## Welcome to my GitHub Page!

 I'm a IT enthusiast since my childhood and have being learning and working things in many areas.
 I have professional experience in _Support, Training, Consultancy and Development_.
-Last one has been my major interest recently, so I'm focused to become a *Fullstack Web Developer* (or at least a *Frontend* one for start) and I'm always willing to check new opportunities.
+Last one has been my major interest recently, so I'm focused to become a *Fullstack Web Developer* and I'm always willing to check new opportunities.
-So, don't hesitate to [reach me out](https://linkedin.com/trepichio) if you w'puld like to.
+So, don't hesitate to [reach me out](https://linkedin.com/trepichio) if you would like to.

 ### So, what's this about?